fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 Here's another example.
 When we launched Specify, we collaborated with [Hiten Shah](https://www.producthunt.com/@hnshah).
 We chose to partner with Hiten because he has an influence on Product Hunt and beyond.
 Above all, it was a fantastic feeling for the team, e.g. an extra source of motivation prior to the launch.

-More personally, when I collaborate with teams to help them launch, like [Corbado](https://www.producthunt.com/products/corbado/launches/corbado) (launched in January 2024, ranked #4 Product of the Day) or [Jolt AI](https://www.producthunt.com/products/jolt-ai/launches/jolt-ai-2) (launch in January 2025, ranked #3 Product of the Day), I'm committed to challenging every aspect of the launch plan and supporting on launch days by leveraging my network.
+More personally, when I collaborate with teams to help them launch, like [Corbado](https://www.producthunt.com/products/corbado/launches/corbado) (launched in January 2024, ranked #4 Product of the Day) or [Kilo Code](https://www.producthunt.com/products/kilocode/launches/kilo-code-for-jetbrains) (launch in September 2025, ranked #1 Product of the Day), I'm committed to challenging every aspect of the launch plan and supporting on launch days by leveraging my network.

 If anyone can submit a product on Product Hunt anytime, a Hunter certainly helps with the launch.